THE BI-LINGUAL PHOENIX

 Where Dutch Flanders meets French Wallonia, this country has provided the world with its famous fine chocolate, Belgian ale, fried potato wedges and waffles.
-Largely affected during the World War I and II, Brussels is the unofficial capital of the European Union, created to promote peace and cooperation within the continent.
+Rising from the ashes as the World War I and II battleground, the capital region of Brussels is the unofficial capital of the European Union, created to promote peace and cooperation within the continent.

 There are three regions: Flanders in the North, where Flemish Dutch is spoken; Wallonia in the South, where French is spoken; and Brussels, the capital of Belgium, which is officially bilingual in French and Dutch.
 German and English are also very commonly spoken in Belgium, mostly in the larger cities.